barryclark/jekyll-now/_posts/2022-01-20-Principles.md

 I don't want here to expand precisely on how to test data science systems in practice, as it would extend beyond the scope of this post, and also because good resources already exist out there$$^3$$.
 Instead, I want to provide two simple, but sticky rules.
 Firstly, as often as possible when debugging, __write first a test that isolates and replicates the bug under investigation__.
 This has multiple benefits; speeding up the investigation by focusing it, providing a direct way to verify that the fix indeed fixes the bug without introducing any regression somewhere else, and expanding test coverage without much effort!
 Secondly, __always test the data itself__.
 Machine learning systems have an additional dependency on the data compared to standard software systems, and the testing setup must account for it.
 ## Conclusion

 I hope that you found this post instructive.
-As hinted earlier, I mostly wrote up this post to help me structure my thoughts around the development of my role working for electricityMap, but I would be thrilled to hear your opinion on the definition of the data scientist role and what principles he/she should adopt to successfully get his new ideas and models implemented in the real-world.
+As hinted earlier, I mostly wrote up this post to help me structure my thoughts around the development of my role working for Electricity Maps, but I would be thrilled to hear your opinion on the definition of the data scientist role and what principles he/she should adopt to successfully get his new ideas and models implemented in the real-world.
 I'm only beginning my journey and still have a lot to learn from the community ✌️.

 Thanks for reading!